91st Training Division

-The 91st Infantry Division is an infantry division of the United States Army that fought in World War I and World War II.
-From 1946 until 2008, it was part of the United States Army Reserve.
-It was briefly inactivated from 2008 until 2010 when it was elevated back to a division size element as the 91st Training Division (Operations).
+The 91st Training Division (Operations) is a military training formation of the United States Army.
+It was established in 2010.
+It draws its history and official lineage from the 91st Infantry Division, an infantry division that fought in World War I and World War II.
+From 1946 until 2008, the division in several different guises was part of the United States Army Reserve.

-World War I
+First World War

 The 91st Division was constituted by the War Department on 5 August 1917, and was to be organized at Camp Lewis, near Tacoma, Washington, with draftees from California, Idaho, Montana, Nevada, Oregon, Utah, Washington, and Wyoming.
 Nearly from the outset, the division was nicknamed the "Wild West Division," and in 1918, it adopted a fir tree as its shoulder sleeve insignia to symbolize its traditional home of the Western United States.
 On 26 August, Major General Henry Alexander Greene assumed command.
 During September, organization of the division was begun from a cadre of officers and men of the Regular Army and from Officers' Reserve Corps and National Army officers from the First Officers Training Camps.
 From 5-10 September, 2,300 draftees arrived at camp, with 18,000 following from 18-24 September.
 Systematic training was begun.

 From 3-8 October, the last drafts of 1917 furnished Camp Lewis with 18,000 men, and on 31 October, the division approximated 26,000.
 During November, 8,000 men were transferred to the 41st Division; between January and June 1918, over 30,000 fresh drafts and transfers arrived at Camp Lewis, but 25,000 men departed.
 The division received new men, but by March, transfers reduced its strength to less than 20,000.
 During May and June the division was increased to a strength of 23,000.